bokkypoobah/LiveEduCrowdsaleContractAudit/README.md

 * **LOW IMPORTANCE** `Ledger.approve(...)` - the recently finalised [ERC20 token standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md)
   recommends against the smart contract enforcing a change in a non-0 approval limit by first setting the approval limit to 0 before being able to set the approval limit to a new non-0 amount
+* **LOW IMPORTANCE** `Sale.init(...)` can be called as many times and at any time to change the start date, end date and cap for the crowdsale.
+Consider adding the statement `require(start == 0);` at the start of this function to restrict `init(...)` to only being called once
+* **LOW IMPORTANCE** The *Sale* fallback `()` function implements the time limitation (end date) and the cap in some convoluted logic that permits one last single contribution AFTER the end date that is not restricted by the specified cap in any way.
+Consider simplifying the the logic to restrict contributions to the crowdsale period and the specified cap

 <br />